What's the Fastest Human Reaction Time Ever RecordedA

 - Verified Record: 142ms in laboratory testing

-Why Can't We Go Faster?
+Why Can't We Go FasterA

 Biological Limits: